-“Even bad coffee is better than no coffee at all.” ― David Lynch
+“Even bad coffee is better than no coffee at all.”
+David Lynch

-Drinking it, hanging in places where it’s brewed and packaged, and being friends with people who make their own blends, coffee was everywhere in my life at all times of the day.
+Drinking it, hanging in places where its brewed and packaged, and being friends with dads who make their own blends, coffee was everywhere in my life at all times of the day.

-Then I drank coffee again for another couple months AND THEN I decided it was really time for quitting coffee for good.
+Then I drank coffee again for another couple of months AND THEN I decided it was really time for quitting coffee for good.

 (Note This is not an article about quitting caffeine.
 Well, not really.
 I significantly decreased my daily intake of caffeine but I didn’t give it up completely because I’m not f*cking insane.
 I’ll discuss my caffeine sources later in the article but first here’s how I overcame my addiction to coffee.)

-How I Quit Drinking Coffee
+How To Quit Drinking Coffee

 Step 1: Analyzing My Relationship With Coffee

-Step 2: Asking Myself “Do I Really Even LIKE Coffee?”
+Step 2: Asking Myself ‘Do I Really Even LIKE Coffee?’

 I like the creamers and the flavors and the sugar and the feeling of a warm cup of coffee in my hand and those first few sips of the day but hand me a cup of black coffee and say drink that straight and no god damn way.